-We’ve been having some super-cold weather these past few days, along with lots of snow and ice, so it seemed like a great time to make a good hot casserole!
-I thought I’d try a Pizza Spaghetti Casserole recipe I found at MyRecipes, but instead of using pork sausage in this, I used extra pepperoni and cheese so it would taste more like a pepperoni cheese pizza, which is my favorite kind.
+This is a great casserole for people who are pizza-lovers!
+I thought I’d try a Pizza Spaghetti Casserole recipe I found at MyRecipes, but instead of using pork sausage in it, I used extra pepperoni and cheese so it would taste more like a pepperoni cheese pizza, which is my favorite kind!
 You can use turkey pepperoni in this if you like.
-I used a little more sauce, too, and I thought it was pretty tasty–a very good comfort food dish when it’s cold and yucky outside!
+I used a little more sauce, too, and I thought it was pretty tasty!
+It’s great for lunch, dinner or anytime you’re craving pizza or comfort food! 🙂

-PEPPERONI PIZZA PASTA CASSEROLE by NancyCreative, adapted from MyRecipes
+PEPPERONI PIZZA PASTA CASSEROLE by NancyC, adapted from MyRecipes

 Makes a 9 x 13″ pan